 _external/geometry3d/wilddet3d/

 The accepted overlay uses the projected 3D footprint as the claimed box.
 The strict diagnostic overlay uses WildDet3D’s own 2D detection box.
-On the default demo image, Lean rejects the strict claim because projected 3D corners fall outside that box.
+On the default example image, Lean rejects the strict claim because projected 3D corners fall outside that box.

 What A JSON Artifact Looks Like